-A new Director appointed to the Board who has no prior experience as a director of a listed company will be required to attend specific modules of the Listed Entity Director ("LED") Program conducted by the Singapore Institute of Directors ("SID") in order to acquire the relevant knowledge of what is expected of a listed company director unless the NC is of the view that such training is not required because the Director has other relevant experience.
+A new Director appointed to the Board who has no prior experience as a director of a listed company will be required to attend specific modules of the Listed Entity Director ("LED") Program conducted by the Singapore Institute of Directors ("SID") in order to acquire the relevant knowledge of what is expected of a listed company director, unless the NC is of the view that such training is not required because the Director has other relevant experience.

 New Board members are briefed by the Chief Executive Officer ("CEO") and/or other senior management on the Group's business activities, strategic directions, business and governance practices, and their duties and responsibilities as Directors.
-The non-executive Directors are also invited to the Group's factories in China and are briefed by the CEO and various factory general managers on the business and ongoing projects of the Group.
+The non-executive Directors are also invited to the Group's operational facilities and meet with the Management to gain a better understanding of the Group's business operations.

-No new director was appointed during the financial year under review.
-A new Independent Non-Executive Director, Mr Tan Seng Chun, was appointed subsequently on 1 March 2024.
+A new director was appointed during the financial year under review.
+Mr Tan Seng Chun, was appointed as an Independent Non-Executive Director.

 The NC (see Provision 1.4) reviews and makes recommendations on the training and professional development programs to the Board.
 On a periodic basis, the Board is briefed on recent changes to the accounting standards and regulatory updates.
 New releases issued by the SGX-ST and the Accounting and Corporate Regulatory Authority ("ACRA") which are relevant to the Directors are also circulated to the Board.
 As part of the Company's continuing education for Directors, the Company undertakes to provide funding for continual professional development courses attended by the Directors.
+Mr Tan Seng Chun attended all the specific modules of the Listed Entity Director ("LED") Programme conducted by the Singapore Institute of Directors during FY2024.